The famous author Stephen King provides us with the perfect analogy for writing. In his book On Writing, he describes writing as:

-What experienced writers know is that their job is not to describe an object/person/location in detail but, instead, to give the reader just ENOUGH description to get their mind engaged and working, just enough description to allow the reader to recall a stored image from his or her own mind.
+What experienced authors know is that their job is not to describe an object/person/location in detail but, instead, to give the reader just ENOUGH description to get the reader’s mind engaged and working, just enough description to allow the reader to recall a stored image within his or her mind.

-As a writer you are not trying to transfer the exact image in your mind but, instead, get the reader’s mind to build its own picture.
+As an author, you are not trying to transfer the exact image in your mind but, instead, get the reader’s mind to build its own picture.

 Let’s go back to those blue eyes.

 What’s wrong with just saying they are blue?

 What happens when you say blue is that you leave a gap.
 The reader’s mind needs more than blue.
 The result is that the reader’s mind jumps to fill in the gap.
 It uses its library of images, all intensely detailed, to conjure a suitable set of blue eyes.
 This set of blue eyes will go far beyond anything you could have described.

 Take this example: